 3. Create a post-baby budget

 A single pack of diapers or a tub of formula may not be as expensive as a crib or car seat.
-But because you have to buy them on a recurring basis, it doesn’t take long for the costs to add up.
+But because you have to buy them regularly, it doesn’t take long for the costs to add up.
 Prepare for these extra demands on your wallet by creating a budget for the expenses you’ll have once your baby arrives.
 Include both baby expenses and other family expenses.
 And be sure to factor in any reduced pay you and your partner will receive while on parental leave.

 4. Start or beef up your emergency fund